tonyambrus/unity-precompiler/README.md

  - **configuration:** Configuration to build assemblies (Debug/Release).
 Defaults to "Debug"

 ### Stage 3: Fixup
+Fixes up all the assets in the dstPath project using the .map information in pluginDir.

 **UnityPrecompiler.exe fixup -d dstPath [-x extensions] [-p pluginDir]**
  - **dstPath:** path to target project directory
  - **extensions:** optional set of extension to only fix up.
 Space separated, e.g.: "unity prefab mat asset cubemap ..."